Police: Delivery Driver Runs Over Groceries Of Elderly Couple Who Had Pro-Police Sign In Their Yard

 “We’re appalled by the unacceptable actions of this shopper, who has been removed from the Instacart platform as a result.
 We’ve been in direct contact with the customers to refund their order and provide additional resources.
 We’ll continue to provide support to the impacted customers and will also work directly with local law enforcement on any investigations into this matter,” Instacart said.

-The driver has not been arrested or charged with a crime, but she could face misdemeanor charges of disorderly conduct and criminal damage to property, which can send her to jail for up to 90 days.MORE NEWS: Kim Potter Trial: State Files Motion To Question Officers About Union Membership, Public Employees Association Opposes Motion
+The driver has not been arrested or charged with a crime, but she could face misdemeanor charges of disorderly conduct and criminal damage to property, which can send her to jail for up to 90 days.MORE NEWS: Minnesota Weather: More Mild Temps, Storms Possible Wednesday

 More On WCCO.com: